passagemath/passagemath-pkg-lefschetz-family/README.md

 - [ ] Computing periods of singular varieties.
 - [ ] Computing periods of elliptic fibrations.
 - [ ] Computing periods of complete intersections.
-- [ ] Computing periods of weighted projective hypersurfaces, notably double covers of P^2 ramified along a cubic.
+- [ ] Computing periods of weighted projective hypersurfaces, notably double covers of $\mathbb P^2$ ramified along a cubic.

 Other directions include:
 - [ ] Computation of homology through braid groups instead of monodromy of differential operators